sds/haml-lint/README.md

 ## Community

-All major discussion surrounding HAML-Lint happens on the [GitHub issues page](https://github.com/sds/haml-lint/issues).
+All major discussion surrounding Haml-Lint happens on the [GitHub issues page](https://github.com/sds/haml-lint/issues).

 ## Changelog

-If you're interested in seeing the changes and bug fixes between each version of `haml-lint`, read the [HAML-Lint Changelog](CHANGELOG.md).
+If you're interested in seeing the changes and bug fixes between each version of `haml-lint`, read the [Haml-Lint Changelog](CHANGELOG.md).

 ## License